apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 is built on top of [Apache Fediz](http://cxf.apache.org/fediz.html) whose architecture is described [here](http://cxf.apache.org/fediz-architecture.html).

+<div class="alert alert-info"><strong>Remember</strong><p>The functionality described
+here allows CAS to act as an identity provider to support the WS-Federation protocol.
+If you wish to do the opposite and hand off authentication to an external identity provider that supports WS-Federation, you may take advantage of
+<a href="../integration/ADFS-Integration.html">Delegation</a> as one integration option.</p></div>

 ## Security Token Service

 The WS-Trust OASIS standard specifies a runtime component called Security Token Service.
 A service